-Soweto is an urban settlement or 'township' in South Africa, southwest of Johannesburg; with a population of approximately 1.3 million (2008, Joburg archive).
+Soweto is an urban settlement or 'township' in South Africa, southwest of Johannesburg, with a population of approximately 1.3 million (2008, Joburg archive).

 Soweto was created in the 1930s when the White government started seperating Blacks from Whites.
 Blacks were moved away from Johannesburg, to an area separated from White suburbs by a so-called cordon sanitaire (or sanitary corridor) this was usually a river, a railway track, an industrial area or a highway etc., they did this by using the infamous 'Urban Areas Act' in 1923.

 Soweto became the largest Black city in South Africa, but until 1976 its population could have status only as temporary residents, serving as a workforce for Johannesburg.
-It experienced civil unrest during the apartheid regime.
-There were serious riots in 1976, sparked by a ruling that Afrikaans be used in African schools here; the riots were violently suppressed, with 176 striking students killed and more than 1,000 injured.
+It experienced civil unrest during the Apartheid regime.
+There were serious riots in 1976, sparked by a ruling that Afrikaans be used in African schools there; the riots were violently suppressed, with 176 striking students killed and more than 1,000 injured.
 Reforms followed, but riots flared up again in 1985 and continued until the first multiracial elections were held in April 1994.

 Whats in a name?

 William Carr, chair of non-European affairs, initiated the naming of Soweto in 1959.
 He called for a competition to give a collective name to townships dotted around the South-west of Johannesburg.
-The people responded to this competition with great enthusiasm.
+People responded to this competition with great enthusiasm.
 Among the names suggested to the City Council was KwaMpanza, meaning Mpanza's place, revoking the name of Mpanza and his role in bringing the plight of Orlando sub tenants to the attention of the City Council.
 The City Council settled for the acronym SOWETO (South West Townships).
 The name Soweto was first used in 1963 and within a short period of time, following the 1976 uprising of students in the township, the name became internationally known.